The network of the future

 Travelling between cities in the Netherlands: faster and more frequently

-It sounds arrogant to say that you're among the world's top three train companies, so we're not going to do that.
+NS can count itself among the world's top three train companies, and we're extremely proud of thatt.
 In 2018, 86% of our travellers gave us a score of 7 or higher, with an 8 more often than a 7!
 Our punctuality score is 92.6%, satisfying the government's requirements.
 However, we are not resting on our laurels.
-Instead, we are planning to make another great leap forward in the coming years, especially since the railroads are becoming increasingly busy.
+Instead, we are planning to make another great leap forward in the coming years.

 Connecting large cities and regions